CodeM01/Discordio/README.md

 # Discordio

-A discord bot library, whether you’re making your own !wumpus commands or looking to Log In With Discord, we’ve got you covered.

-What will the code look like?...
+A work in progress discord bot library...

 ```python